call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 | [Realms Hosting](https://realmshosting.com/minecraft/) : Realms Hosting offers hosting starting at $2 per GB of ram which then gets cheaper then more expensive as you pay for
 more ram?
 They have two locations, one in Germany and one in New York City - New York, both with an i7-6700k.
 You may run into storage issues with their 2GB plan too with only
 20GB of storage, but past that they all have 100GB storage so you should be fine.
 Honestly, with that old of a CPU (6 year old CPU!)
 I would not pay that price.

+| [RemorseHost](https://www.remorsehost.com/minecraft) : RemorseHost offers hosting for $1 per GB of ram in undisclosed North America and Europe locations.
+Their only
+information on specs is "Intel and AMD Processors"... so pretty much any CPU.
+I get that they're cheap, but transparency is key.

 | [RetroNode](https://retronode.net/minecraft-hosting/) : RetroNode is a host with 3 tiers, Budget, Premium, and Extreme.
 Budget charges $1 per GB of ram with a Ryzen 5
 3600 in only their Europe location.
 Premium costs $2 per GB of ram with either an i9-9900K in their Europe location or a Ryzen 7 5800X in their North America location.
 Lastly,